garylirocks/quickrefs/azure-sql.markdown

 #### Failover Cluster Instance (FCI)

-- Relies on WSFC
-- Provides high availability for an entire instance, in a single region
+- Provides high availability for an entire instance
+  - Including system DBs, SQL Agent jobs, etc
+- Works in a single region
-- HA only, no DR (limited in a single region)
+- For HA only, not DR
 - AG is recommended in most cases, use FCI only for on-prem migration if needed
 - An FCI is a single SQL Server instance that's installed across WSFC nodes (could be across multiple subnets)
-- On the network, an FCI appears to be a single instance on a single computer
+  - Configured when SQL Server is installed, can't be enabled later
+- **Networking**:
+  - FCI is assigned a unique name and an IP different from underlying nodes, also different from WSFC
+  - This FCI name is used for connection
+  - In Azure, an ILB is used
+- **Failover**:
+  - Active node stops, all users disconnected
+  - Entire instance restarts on another node, undergoes the recovery process
-- SQL Server files needs to be on a shared storage, only the active node can access it at one time, a few options:
+- **Storage**: SQL Server files needs to be on a shared storage, only the active node can access it at one time, a few options:
+  - Premium file shares
   - Azure shared disks
-  - Premium file shares
   - Storage Spaces Direct(S2D)
+- Requirements:
+  - AD DS, DNS must be implemented
 - Cluster quorum supports using:
   - a disk witness
   - a cloud witness